TV tuner card: Analog tuners

-Digital tuners

 Hybrid tuners

 A hybrid tuner has one tuner that can be configured to act as an analog tuner or a digital tuner.
 Switching between the systems is fairly easy, but cannot be done immediately.
 The card operates as a digital tuner or an analog tuner until reconfigured.

 Combo tuners

 This is similar to a hybrid tuner, except there are two separate tuners on the card.
 One can watch analog while recording digital, or vice versa.
 The card operates as an analog tuner and a digital tuner simultaneously.
 The advantages over two separate cards are cost and utilization of expansion slots in the computer.
 As many regions around the world convert from analog to digital broadcasts, these tuners are gaining popularity.

 Like the analog cards, the Hybrid and Combo tuners can have specialized chips on the tuner card to perform the encoding, or leave this task to the CPU.
 The tuner cards with this 'hardware encoding' are generally thought of as being higher quality.
-Small USB tuner sticks have become more popular in 2006 and 2007 and are expected to increase in popularity.
-These small tuners generally do not have hardware encoding due to size and heat constraints.
+Smaller USB-A tuner sticks became more popular around 2006 and 2007, but generally do not have hardware encoding due to size and heat constraints.

 While most TV tuners are limited to the radio frequencies and video formats used in the country of sale, many TV tuners used in computers use DSP, so a firmware upgrade is often all that's necessary to change the supported video format.
 Many newer TV tuners have flash memory big enough to hold the firmware sets for decoding several different video formats, making it possible to use the tuner in many countries without having to flash the firmware.
 However, while it is generally possible to flash a card from one analog format to another due to the similarities, it is generally not possible to flash a card from one digital format to another due to differences in decode logic necessary.